superlinked/VectorHub/docs/use_cases/node2vec.md

 x = np.concatenate((best_alpha*v_n2v,v_bow), axis=1)
 evaluate(x, ds.y)
->>> Accuracy 0.856
+>>> Accuracy 0.859
->>> F1 macro 0.829
+>>> F1 macro 0.836
 ```
 The results show that by combining the representations obtained from solely the network structure and text of the paper can improve performance.
-Specifically, in our case, this fusion contributed to a 4% improvement.
+Specifically, in our case, this fusion contributed to a 5% improvement from the Node2Vec only and 17% from the BoW only classifiers.

 ---